fernandohelouv/image_transformations/README.md

 ```

 This will apply the Prewitt, Sobel, and Kirsch operators to the image and save the results.
 The processed images can be found in the `edge_detection_output` directory.

+## Fourier Transform and Frequency Domain Filtering

+This Python script demonstrates the application of Fourier Transform and Frequency Domain Filtering on an image.
+It uses the `numpy` and `cv2` libraries to perform these operations.

+### How it works

+1. The script first reads an image file named `figuras.bmp` in grayscale mode.
+2. It then applies the Fourier Transform to the image and shifts the zero-frequency component to the center of the spectrum.
+3. The script displays the original image and the logarithm of the absolute value of the Fourier Transform.
+4. It then creates an ideal low-pass filter and an ideal high-pass filter in the frequency domain.
+5. The script applies these filters to the Fourier Transform of the image, effectively removing high-frequency (for the low-pass filter) or low-frequency (for the high-pass filter) components.
+6. The script displays the magnitude spectrum of the filtered Fourier Transforms.
+7. Finally, it applies the inverse Fourier Transform to the filtered images, converts them back to the spatial domain, and displays the filtered images.

+## Fourier Filters Usage

+Run the script with the command `python fourier.py`.
+The script will display the original image, the Fourier Transform, the filters, and the filtered images in separate windows.
+Press any key to close the windows and end the script.

 ## Licence